Renate Reinsve: 2021–present: Breakthrough and expansion

-Reinsve reunited with Joachim Trier for the family dramedy film Sentimental Value starring alongside Stellan Skarsgård and Elle Fanning.
+Reinsve reunited with Trier for the family drama Sentimental Value starring alongside Stellan Skarsgård, Inga Ibsdotter Lilleaas and Elle Fanning.
 Filming commenced in August 2024.
 The film premiered at the 2025 Cannes Film Festival to positive reviews.
-David Ehlrich of IndieWire praised her collaboration with the director writing, "Reinsve is immaculately attuned to Trier’s energy, and Sentimental Value is carried by the manic frustration she brings to her part".
-David Rooney of The Hollywood Reporter concurred writing, "It’s especially gladdening to see Reinsve working again with a director who draws out every ounce of raw feeling in her" while also praising her for her dramatic and comedic abilities.
-In June 2025, it was announced Reinsve would star opposite Chiwetel Ejiofor in the A24 science-fiction film The Backrooms directed by Kane Parsons.
+David Ehlrich of IndieWire praised her collaboration with the director: "Reinsve is immaculately attuned to Trier's energy, and Sentimental Value is carried by the manic frustration she brings to her part".
+David Rooney of The Hollywood Reporter concurred: "It's especially gladdening to see Reinsve working again with a director who draws out every ounce of raw feeling in her" while also praising her for her dramatic and comedic abilities.
+For her performance she was nominated for the Academy Award, BAFTA Award, and the Golden Globe Award for Best Actress, becoming the second Norwegian Oscar nominee in the category.